Learn Security Awareness Specialist Skills

 What types of skills does a security awareness specialist have?
 Candidates typically have a college degree and their knowledge and experience may include information security, communication, marketing, and education.
 Regardless of the candidate’s educational background, it’s helpful to be well-versed in relevant current issues in technology, information security, and cyber threats.

 Additionally, working knowledge of relevant cybersecurity policy frameworks such as the International Organization for Standardization (ISO) Information Security Management standards, Control Objectives for Information and Related Technology (COBIT), and National Institute of Standards and Technology (NIST) cybersecurity standards can be advantageous.
 Sector specific experience or knowledge is also helpful, for example being conversational in financial concepts if applying to work at a bank, or understanding the regulations relevant to critical infrastructure if seeking work in the energy sector.

 In addition to technical awareness, security awareness specialists need strong communication, relationship-building, problem-solving, and collaboration skills.
 Experience or training in social media and community management, stakeholder management, and project management may prove useful in the profession.
 Professional certifications are not a requirement but can be helpful.
 These can include the ISO 27001, Certified Information Security Manager (CISM), Certified Information Systems Security Professional (CISSP), and Certified Information Systems Auditor (CISA).

 In this module, you've been introduced to the goal of a security awareness program, learned more about the importance of security awareness, and discovered the responsibilities and skills of a security awareness specialist.
-In the next module, you learn more about how security awareness specialists identify risks and protect the organization.
+In the next module, Security Awareness Specialist Responsibilities, you learn more about how security awareness specialists identify risks and protect the organization.
 You also learn how they work across teams to detect risks and respond and recover from incidents when they occur.
-To learn more about the cybersecurity field and read profiles of security practitioners, visit the Cybersecurity Learning Hub on Trailhead.